Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Select a Tab leader

 Select a different Tab leader.
-Select the type of leader (dots, dashes, or lines) to guide the reader's eye between the headings and page numbers.
+The type of leader (dots, dashes, or lines) will guide the reader’s eye between the headings and page numbers.

 Show Levels included in the Table of Contents